veyon/docs/admin/reference.rst

 **User interface**

 Thumbnail update interval
-    This setting determines the time interval in which the computer thumbnails in Veyon Master are to be updated.
+    This setting determines the time interval in which the computer thumbnails in Veyon Master are updated.
 The shorter the interval, the higher the processor load on the master machine and the overall network load.

     **Default:*** *1000 ms*

 Background color
-    With this setting the background color of the workspace in Veyon Master can be changed.
+    This setting allows to customize the background color of the computer monitoring view.

     **Default:** *white*

+Text color
+    This setting allows to customize the color which is used for displaying the computer thumbnail caption in the computer monitoring view.

+    **Default:** *black*

 Computer thumbnail caption
-    With this setting you can choose which caption to use for the computer thumbnails in Veyon Master.
-For example, if the computer name is not important, only the name of the logged on user can be displayed instead.
+    This setting allows to define the caption for computer thumbnails in the computer monitoring view.
+If the computer name is not important to users only the name of the logged on user can be displayed instead.

     **Default:** *User and computer name*

+Sort order
+    This setting allows to specify the sort order for computers in the computer monitoring view.
+If the caption is configured to display only user names it may make sense to change the sort order to *Only user name* as well.

+    **Default:** *Computer and user name*

 Behaviour
 +++++++++

-In the tab :guilabel:`Behaviour` settings are available to change the behaviour of Veyon Master with respect to *program start*, *computer rooms* and *modes and functions*.
+In the tab :guilabel:`Behaviour` settings are available to change the behaviour of Veyon Master regarding to *program start*, *computer rooms* as well as *modes and features*.

 **Program start**

 Perform access control at program start
 	You can use this option to define whether the possibly configured :ref:`ComputerAccessControl` should also be perform whenever the Veyon Master is started.
-Even though access control is enforced on client-side in every case, this additional option assures, that users without proper access rights can not even start the Veyon Master, hence making security even more visible.
+Even though access control is enforced client-side in every case, this additional option assures, that users without proper access rights can not even start the Veyon Master, making security even more visible.

 	**Default:** *disabled*

-.. _RefRoomAutoSwitch:
+.. _RefAutoSelectLocation:

-Automatically switch to current room
+Automatically select current location at start
 	By default all computers that have been selected the previous time are displayed after starting Veyon Master.
-If instead all computers in the Master computer's room shall be displayed, this option can be activated.
-The Veyon Master will then try to solve which room the local computer belongs to using the configured :ref:`RefNetworkObjectDirectory`.
-All computers in the room are listed in this case.
-Precondition for this function is a correctly working DNS setup in the network which translated computer names to IP addresses and vice versa.
+If you want to display all computers at the master computer's location instead, this option can be enabled.
+Veyon Master will then try to determine the location of the local computer by using the configured :ref:`RefNetworkObjectDirectory`.
+All computers at the same location will then be selected and displayed.
+For this function to work properly, a correctly functioning DNS setup in the network is required such that both computer names can be resolved to IP addresses and reverse lookups for IP addresses return valid computer names.

 	**Default:** *disabled*

-Automatically adjust computer thumbnail at start
+Automatically adjust computer thumbnail size at start
-	If the size of the computers' thumbnail is to be automatically adjusted upon starting Veyon Master (takes the same effect as clicking the :guilabel:`Auto` button), this option can be activated.
+	If the size of the computer thumbnails should be adjusted automatically upon starting Veyon Master (same effect as clicking the :guilabel:`Auto` button manually), this option can be enabled.
 The previously configured size will be ignored.
-This functionality primarily comes into play in conjunction with the :ref:`automatic room change <RefRoomAutoSwitch>`.
+This functionality is especially useful in conjunction with the :ref:`automatic location change <RefAutoSelectLocation>`.

 	**Default:** *disabled*

-Automatically open computer rooms widget
+Automatically open computer selection view
-	You can use this option to define that the computer management is opened upon program start by default.
+	You can use this option to define that the computer selection view is opened upon program start by default.

 	**Default:** *disabled*

-**Computer rooms**
+**Computer locations**

-Only show current room
+.. _RefShowCurrentLocationOnly:

+Show current location only
-	As a default, the computer management lists all rooms in the configured :ref:`RefNetworkObjectDirectory`.
-By activating this option you can assure that only the room the Master computer is based in is listed.
-This can increase lucidity especially in larger environments.
+	Per default, the computer selection view lists all locations provided by the configured :ref:`RefNetworkObjectDirectory`.
+If this option is enabled only the location of the master computer will be displayed instead.
+This can make the user interface more clear especially in larger environments with many locations.

 	**Default:** *disabled*

-Allow adding rooms manually
+Allow adding hidden locations manually
-	In conjunction with the option *only show current room* is can be additionally specified, that further rooms can be added to the computer management manually.
-If this option is activated, an additional :guilabel:`Add Room` button is shown that opens a dialogue with all available rooms.
+	When the option :ref:`Show current location only <RefShowCurrentLocationOnly>` is enabled the user can still be allowed to add otherwise hidden locations manually.
+If this option is enabled an additional button :guilabel:`Add location` is shown which opens a dialog with all available locations.

     **Default:** *disabled*

 .. _RefAutoHideLocalComputer:

 Hide local computer
-	In normal operation mode it is often not desired to display one's own computer and activated room-wide activated function on one's own computer as well (e.g. screen lock).
-Hiding a local computer can be activated through this option.
+	In regular usage scenarios it often is not desired to display the own computer as this would start globally started features on the own computer as well (e.g. screen lock).
+Enabling this option will always hide the local computer to prevent such issues.

 	**Default:** *disabled*

-Hide empty rooms
+Hide empty locations
-	Under certain circumstanced the :ref:`RefNetworkObjectDirectory` contains rooms without computers, for example due to specific LDAP filters.
-These empty rooms can be hid away from the computer management through this option.
+	In some situations the :ref:`RefNetworkObjectDirectory` may contains locations without computers, for example due to specific LDAP filters.
+Such empty locations can be hidden automatically in the computer selection view by enabling this option.

 	**Default:** *disabled*

 Hide computer filter field
-	The filter field for searching computers can be hid through this option, to keep the user interface as simple as possible in small environments.
+	The filter field for searching computers can be hidden through this option.
+This allows to keep the user interface as simple as possible in small environments.

 	**Default:** *disabled*